NatavanBLOX/NatavanBLOX/README.md

 To get started you need to download Windows & macos App.
 You can view release to download Windows & macos App.

 I recommended download Windows & macos app only link.
 Because, release section maybe not released app.
-So, click the link to download Windows & macos App.
+So, click the link to download Windows & macos app.

 Windows app:
 https://bit.ly/NatavanBLOXWindows

-Macos App:
+Macos app:
 https://bit.ly/NatavanBLOXMacos